Sport in Malta: Cricket

 Malta are an affiliate member of the ICC & has full Twenty20 International status.
 Home games are played at Marsa.
 In 2020 there was a T20 summer domestic league consisting of 12 teams, and in 2019 a 50-over winter league which comprised 5 teams.

 Along with other sports, tennis is a popular activity in Malta and Gozo.
 The islands offer a wide range of options for both beginners and elite players.
 Clubs are spread out across Malta and games are being played on a regular basis all year around.

 There ,are over 1,200 rock climbing routes in Malta.
 The island offers a mixture of both trad climbing and sport climbing and also offers a good variety of bouldering and deep water soloing.
 The geography and small size of the island makes the climbing easily accessible.
 The sport is growing in popularity with local communities, as well as tourists and visitors.

+Multi-sport games

+Malta debuted at the Olympic Games in Amsterdam 1928.
+No Maltese competitor has won an Olympic medal.